Issued Sept. 9, 2021 by Marc Fisher, vice chancellor of administration. Last Updated Mar. 29, 2022

 Instructions for checkers

 Please consult your supervisor for instructions specific to claimed exemption/exceptions based on medical, disability or religious grounds.
-For children under 12 years old, the adult accompanying the child or the child may state their age without further verification of age.
+For children under 18 years old, the adult accompanying the child or the child may state their age without further verification of age.
 We should use best efforts to crosscheck minors’ Proof of Vaccination against some form of identification.
 For example, if the minor does not have a photo ID, a non-photo ID (e.g., school ID) or verification from a parent/guardian is sufficient.

 If someone refuses to cooperate with door check, they must be refused permission to enter and clearly told to leave.
 However, do not physically resist or attempt to physically block their entry if they enter without being checked.
 Stop the checking line, make a note of who the person is, and elevate the situation to the senior staff person on site, who should decide how to address the situation.
 The options include: (1) if the setting is only subject to the order because of food and beverage, if food and beverage service has not started, suspend food and beverage service unless and until the person complies or leaves; (2) cancel the activity, empty and close the space; or (3) tolerate, allow the activity subject to the order to continue as-is, and document the lack of cooperation.
 In determining which option to follow, the senior staff person on site should consider the nature of the event, impact of options on other patrons, level of distress of the patron denied and the nature of the reasons given for the failed/uncooperative verification.
 If the uncooperative person is a student or employee and their identity is known, report them to HR or the Center for Student Conduct.